-Although it has not expressed any intent to do so, the Company has the right under the Plan to terminate the Plan subject to the provisions of ERISA.
-In the event of Plan termination, participants will become 100% vested in the Company contributions.
+Although it has not expressed any intent to do so, the Company has the right under the Plan to discontinue its contributions at any time and to terminate the Plan subject to the provisions of ERISA.
+In the event of Plan termination, participants will become 100% vested in the Company Contributions.